craftercms/docs/source/system-administrators/activities/clustering.rst

 Studio Clustering |enterpriseOnly|
 ==================================

-Any number of Crafter Studio instances can be clustered, where multiple servers, each with their own Crafter Studio installed, act like a single Crafter Studio to the end users.
+Crafter Studio can be clustered for high-availability by having two Crafter Studio instances act like a single Crafter Studio to the end users.
+This requires the help of a Crafter Studio Arbiter.

-Crafter CMS supports auto-clustering using Studio's embedded database.

 .. image:: /_static/images/system-admin/studio-autoclustering.png
    :alt: Crafter CMS Auto-clustering of Studio Enterprise